 John: I know what that sounded like.
 I do.

 John: Yeah.
 So along those lines, what’s the emotion inside that leads to sexual addiction?

-Dave: Well, it’s - actually becomes lust eventually.
+Dave: Well, it’s - actually it becomes lust eventually.
 But initially, it feels relief.
 There’s sexual pleasure.
 There’s all the chemicals that God built into the system that are released in sex - oxytocin, everything else.
 It’s just a flood of feelings that comes in that experience.
 And people usually start this way back in childhood experiences.
-There’s a lot of childhood sexual injury many - in cases.
-But it’s looking for a self-medicating process.
+There’s a lot of childhood sexual injury many - in cases, but it’s looking for a self-medicating process.

-Jim: That’s so true.
+Jim: Yeah.
+That’s important to know.
 Next then, is the add-on affair.
 I don’t know what that meant in your book.
 Like, you’re having an affair and you have another affair?
 What does the add-on affair mean?